Dynamic Forms: Tutorial Guide

 4. Layout Components

-Content may be added to a form to provide non-field information.
+A section may be added to a form to add extra text or instructions.

 - Example 1: Add instructions at the top of a form that are for display only.